 I know that this book has been hailed as an amazing romance and Nicholas Sparks is wildly popular, with roughly half of his books getting film adaptations.
 Maybe it’s just me and not being that big into contemporary stories but I have little to no interest in reading any of Sparks’ work.
 I watched A Walk to Remember in theaters as a teen, I cried, and then forgot about it pretty quickly. *shrugs*

 Now I do own one of his books, Dear John, which I only have because I won a book stack giveaway from the lovely Jen @ Life Within Pages.
-The synopsis for this one actually does sound intriguing and so I may end up eating my words if I end up loving that book.
+The synopsis for this one actually does sound intriguing and so I may be eating my words here if I end up loving that book.

 I know this is the one that many of you expected and were probably waiting for.
 What book is bigger than Twilight, the book that helped shape the YA book industry into what it is today?
 I have so many friends that LOVE this series, both the book and the movies, and my best friend is probably glaring at me from across her computer screen (I’m sorry).